-- The Year 11 formal school-based assessment: - three assessment tasks - the minimum weighting for an individual task is 20% - the maximum weighting for an individual task is 40% - one task must be an assignment or investigation-style with a weighting of 20-30%. - The Year 12 formal school-based assessment: - a maximum of four assessment tasks - the minimum weighting for an individual task is 10% - the maximum weighting for an individual task is 40% - only one task may be a formal written examination with a maximum weighting of 30% - one task must be an assignment or investigation-style with a weighting of 15- 30%.
+- The Year 11 formal school-based assessment: - three assessment tasks - the minimum weighting for an individual task is 20% - the maximum weighting for an individual task is 40% - one task must be an assignment or investigation-style with a weighting of 20-30%. - The Year 12 formal school-based assessment: - a maximum of four assessment tasks - the minimum weighting for an individual task is 10% - the maximum weighting for an individual task is 40% - only one task may be a formal written examination with a maximum weighting of 30% - one task must be an assignment or investigation-style with a weighting of 15-30%.

-Mathematics Standard Preliminary - 2 Units HSC - 2 Units HSC - 2 Units Faculty Maths Work Placement No
+Mathematics Standard Preliminary - 2 Units HSC - 2 Units Standard 1 and Standard 2 are both Maths Work Placement No HOURS Hours 240